 The Master of Arts in Latin American Studies (LAS) prepares students for work in the private sector, government, policy and research think tanks, non-governmental organizations, international institutions, and education.
 It is a versatile and rigorous two-year program that provides students with an interdisciplinary understanding of the regional context, languages, dynamics, and issues in Latin America today.
 The program exposes students to a range of facets of Latin America and provides them with in-depth training in chosen issue areas.
-Applicants should have a bachelor’s degree in the Humanities or the Social Sciences that includes study of the Latin American region.

 The MA in Latin American Studies requires a total of 48 credits divided among core (8 credits), issue area (28 credits), and study abroad (12 credits),

 - GRS IR 702 Research Methods for International Relations Practitioners

 - GRS IR 766 Contemporary Issues in Latin America (2 credits)

 - A directed study with the student’s chosen advisor (2 credits)

 IR 766 is taken in the first term, IR 702 is taken in the second, and the directed study is taken during the final, fourth semester.